Memorial Services

 2. the people they caught up with.

-Everything else, like the type of coffin or flowers or hearse wasn’t nearly as important or memorable.
+Everything else, like the type of coffin or flowers or service sheets wasn’t nearly as important or memorable.

-Taking some time after the death to arrange something didn’t erase the memory.
+Taking some time after the death to arrange a funeral service didn’t erase the memory.
 Rather is enabled people to be much more present remembering and celebrating the life of a person who impacted their lives.

 How you remember, how you mourn, how you say goodbye is a decision you and your family should be empowered to make.
 There are no set rules you need to follow.